yunake/dotfiles/README.md

 ## Use

-Pull new changes:
+Pull new changes from remote:
 ```shell
 alias chezmoi-pull='chezmoi git pull -- --autostash --rebase && chezmoi diff'
 ```

-Apply changes with `chezmoi apply`.
+Check and apply changes from local repo to your $HOME with `chezmoi diff` and `chezmoi apply`.

-Bring in new changes and commit:
+Bring in new changes from $HOME to local repo and commit:
 ```shell
 chezmoi add ~/.my_config
 chezmoi cd